IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse installation settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
 For example\:

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":BagItLocalPath"``
+``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":BagItLocalPath, , :BagGeneratorThreads"``

 :BagItLocalPath is the file path that you've set in :ArchiverSettings.
+See the DuraCloud archiver section for a description of :BagGeneratorThreads.

 .. _Google Cloud Configuration: